Kalyani Priyadarshan

-Kalyani Priyadarshan (born 5 April 1993) is an Indian actress who appears predominantly in Malayalam films, in addition to Tamil and Telugu films.
-Kalyani is a recipient of one Filmfare Award South and three South Indian International Movie Awards.
+Kalyani Priyadarshan (born 5 April 1993) is an Indian actress who appears predominantly in Malayalam, Tamil and Telugu films.
+Kalyani is a recipient of one Filmfare Award South, one Kerala Film Critics Association Award and four SIIMA Awards.

 Born to filmmaker Priyadarshan and actress Lissy, Kalyani started her career as an assistant production designer.
 She made her acting debut in the Telugu film Hello (2017), for which she won the Filmfare Award for Best Female Debut – South.
-She then expanded to Tamil cinema with Hero (2019), and Malayalam cinema with Varane Avashyamund (2020).
-Kalyani has since starred in Chitralahari (2019), Maanaadu (2021), Hridayam (2022), Bro Daddy (2022), Thallumaala (2022) and Lokah Chapter: 1 Chandra (2025).
-For Bro Daddy (2022), she won the SIIMA Award for Best Actress – Malayalam.
+She then expanded to Tamil films with Hero (2019), and Malayalam films with Varane Avashyamund (2020).

+Kalyani went into star in commercial successes: Chitralahari (2019), Maanaadu (2021), Hridayam (2022), Bro Daddy (2022) and Thallumaala (2022).
+She received further recognition with Lokah Chapter 1: Chandra (2025), which became the second highest grossing Malayalam film of all time and one of the highest grossing female-led Indian film.

-Early life and family
+Early life

 Kalyani was born on 5 April 1993 in Chennai, in a Malayali family, to filmmaker Priyadarshan and actress Lissy.
-She is the elder of the two children and has a younger brother named Siddharth.
+She is the elder of two children and has a younger brother, Siddharth.

 Kalyani completed her early schooling at the Lady Andal, Chennai, and later studied in Singapore, where she also worked in theatre groups.
 She then pursued her BArch degree from Parsons School of Design, New York.
-After returning to India, she attended an acting workshop at Adishakti Theatre in Pondicherry.